lvillepigue/snakes-and-ladders/README.md

 ## 4. Running the code
 Because this is only the feature 1 of the game and user interface or web services are not part of the scope, the best way to run the code is by running its corresponding unit tests.

+Steps:
+ 1. open solution file `SnakesAndLadders.sln` in Visual Studio 2017
-In Visual Studio select menu `Test` => menu item `Windows` then menu item `Test Explorer`.
-In the Test explorer pane click on `Run All`.
+ 1. select menu `Test`
+ 1. then menu item `Windows`
+ 1. and finally menu item `Test Explorer`.
+ 1. in the Test explorer pane click on `Run All`.
 This will run all the tests and indicate which ones pass or fail.

 ## 5. Evolving the solution